 16.1 Training records are required by law and shall be maintained by the Health, Safety, and Nutrition Director for three years from the training date.
 The information collected shall include the following: (See Appendix D)

-16.1.1 Dates of training session;
+16.1.1 The dates of the training sessions;

-16.1.2 Names and job title of the attendees;
+16.1.2 The contents or a summary of the training sessions;

-16.1.3 Content and outline of the training session; and
+16.1.3 The names and qualifications of persons conducting the training; and

-16.1.4 Name and qualifications of the instructor.
+16.1.4 The names and job titles of all persons attending the training sessions.

-16.2 Individual training within 10 days for new employees in accordance with 16.1.
+16.2 Individual training for new employees in accordance with 16.1 shall occur within 10 days of employment.

 16.3 The Edenton-Chowan Schools Health, Safety, and Nutrition Director will ensure training records are made available upon request to NIOSH and OSHA for examination and copying.